Oreyato/Algorithms/README.md

 # Algorithms

-After a though fight, Dijkstra is finaly working!
+Dijkstra is working!

-A* algorithm is currently being investigated in its own branch
+A* algorithm was being investigated in its own branch but will be started all over again (currently) in the main branch

+StateMachine WIP